-Integration of compliance-monitoring data for the ORR with sampling and analysis results from remedial investigations is a function of the Oak Ridge Environmental Information System (OREIS).
-OREIS is necessary to fulfill requirements prescribed in both the FFA and TOA and to support data management activities for all five facilities managed by Lockheed Martin.
-The FFA, a tripartite agreement between DOE, EPA Region 4, and the state of Tennessee, requires DOE to maintain one consolidated data base for environmental data generated at DOE facilities on the ORR.
-According to the FFA, the consolidated data base is to include data generated pursuant to the FFA as well as data generated under federal and state environmental permits.
+Integration of compliance-monitoring data for the ORR with sampling and analysis results from remedial investigations is a function of the Oak Environmental Information System Ridge (OREIS).
+OREIS is necessary to fulfill requirements prescribed in both the FFA and TOA and to support data management activities for DOE.
+The FFA, a tripartite agreement between DOE, EPA Region 4, and the state of Tennessee, requires DOE to maintain one consolidated database for environmental data generated at DOE facilities on the ORR.
+According to the FFA, the consolidated database is to include data generated pursuant to the FFA as well as data generated under federal and state environmental permits.
 The TOA further defines DOE staff obligations to develop a quality assured, consolidated data base of monitoring information that will be shared electronically on a near-real-time basis with the state staff.

 OREIS is the primary component of the data management program for restoration projects, providing consolidated, consistent, and welldocumented environmental data and data products to support planning, decision making, and reporting activities.
-OREIS provides a direct electronic link of ORR monitoring and remedial investigation results to EPA Region 4 and TDEC/DOE-O.
+OREIS provides a direct electronic link of ORR monitoring and remedial investigation results to EPA Region 4 and TDEC/DOE-ORO.